 3 Entropy

 Entropy, a fundamental concept that originated in physics, plays a crucial role in information theory and statistical learning.
-This chapter introduces entropy via the route of logarithmic scoring rules.
+This chapter introduces entropy via the route of scoring rules.

-In the above we have tacitly assumed that all \(K\) states are treated equally so that the storage size, code length, and cost requirement associated with each state is constant and the same for all possible \(K\) states.
+In the above we have tacitly assumed that all \(K\) states are equal and that storage size, code length, and cost requirement associated with each state \(\omega_i \in \Omega\) is constant and the same for all possible \(K\) states.
 This can be made more explicit by writing \[ S = -\log_A \left( \frac{1}{K} \right) \] where \(1/K\) is the equal probability of each of the \(K\) states.

 Example 3.1 Information storage units: